use-ink/ink/CONTRIBUTING.md

 ## I don't want to contribute, I just have some questions

-For questions about the ink project, about Parity Technologies or general technical related questions you are welcome to contact us via [Riot][Riot-Substrate-Technical].
-For technical questions specifically about the ink and its sub-projects you may also file an issue.
+For questions about the ink! project, about Parity Technologies or general technical related questions you are welcome to contact us via [Riot][Riot-Substrate-Technical].
+For technical questions specifically about the ink! and its sub-projects you may also file an issue.
 For more information about filing issues go [here](#Issues-&-pull-requests).

 [Riot-Substrate-Technical]: https://riot.im/app/#/room/#substrate-technical:matrix.org